 Will Yaletown lead my deal?

 Yes.
-We prefer to lead or co-lead the initial venture capital funds in our portfolio companies.
-We typically partner with other venture capital funds to form an investment syndicate with the financial stamina to go the distance.
+We prefer to lead or co-lead the initial funding of our portfolio companies.
+We typically partner with other funds to form an investment syndicate with the financial stamina to go the distance.

 How does Yaletown identify potential investments?